NAG-DevOps/splints/README.md

 Current version is in its very beginning with the gradual support being added to work with Footprints v11 in Perl on EL6.
 It requires `SOAP::Lite` Perl module to work.
-The PoC implementation being modularaized based on the Perl sample of the Chapter 11 of BMC FootPrints Service Core manual.
+The PoC implementation being modularized based on the Perl sample of the Chapter 11 of BMC FootPrints Service Core manual.

 ### EL6 and EL7 ###